-The new corporate governance rules apply to all companies listing common equity securities on the NYSE.
+Proposed new Section 303A would apply to all companies listing common equity securities on the NYSE.

-Limited partnerships, companies in bankruptcy proceedings and "controlled" companies are exempt from Sections 303A.01, .04 and .05, which require a majority of independent directors and nominating and compensation committees composed entirely of independent directors, although they are required to comply with the remaining provisions of new Section 303A.
+Limited partnerships, companies in bankruptcy proceedings and "controlled" companies would be exempt from Sections 303A(1), (4) and (5), which require a majority of independent directors and nominating and compensation committees composed entirely of independent directors, although they would be required to comply with the remaining provisions of the new Section 303A.